robbmcleod/pyfastnoisesimd/README.md

     pip install --upgrade setuptools
     pip install -v pyfastnoisesimd

+Wheels are provided for Windows, Mac OSX, and Linux via `manywheels`.

-On Windows, a wheel is provided for Python 3.6 only.
-Building from source or compiling the extension for 3.5 will require either MS Visual Studio 2015 or MSVC2015 Build Tools:
+Building from source on Windows will require the appropriate MS Visual Studio version for your version of Python, or MSVC Build Tools:

 http://landinghub.visualstudio.com/visual-cpp-build-tools

-No Python versions compile with MSVC2017 yet, which is the newest version to support AVX512.
-Only Python 3.5/3.6 support AVX2 on Windows.

 On Linux or OSX, only a source distribution is provided and installation requires `gcc` or `clang`.
 For AVX512 support with GCC, GCC7.2+ is required, lower